-Pass-Through Requirement
+Pass-Through Requirement for Government Agencies and Tribes

-Each grant recipient is required to pass-through a minimum of 70% of grant funding to at least two direct service providers.
-An Indian Tribe can satisfy the pass-through requirement if 70% of the grant funding for direct services are provided by the tribe.
-A direct service provider can be a government agency or non-governmental organization.
-As previously noted on page 3, all NGOs must meet the criteria in Appendix C.
+Lead applicant government agencies or Indian Tribes are required to pass through a minimum of 70% of grant funding to at least one direct service provider.
+An Indian Tribe can satisfy the pass-through requirement if the Indian Tribe provides direct services.
+A direct service provider can be a non-governmental organization.

-NGOs include: community-based organizations (CBOs), faith-based organizations (FBOs), non-profit organizations/501(c)(3)s, evaluators (except government institutions such as universities), grant management companies and any other non-governmental agency or individual.
-Note: The criteria listed in Appendix C do not apply to government organizations (e.g. counties, cities, school districts, or Federally recognized Indian Tribes).
+For purposes of the pass-through requirement, pass-through NGOs include: community-based organizations (CBOs), faith-based organizations (FBOs), non-profit organizations/501(c)(3)s, evaluators (except government institutions such as universities), grant management companies and any other non-governmental agency or individual.
+Note: The criteria listed in Appendix C do not apply to government organizations (e.g. counties, cities, school districts, or federally recognized Indian tribes).